21st century care

 Primary care networks have a key role to play in integrating GP practices, NHS community health services, social care and voluntary sector organisations, so that people can get timely access to appropriate support.
-Primary care is an area that National Voices is excited to be working in, as our Director of Policy explains in his recent blog.
+Primary care is an area that National Voices is excited to be working in, as our Director of Policy explains in his recent blog [INTERNAL LINK].
 An engaging speech from Dr Nikita Kanani brought to life how primary care networks hope to deliver preventative, personalised care and support for communities.
 But she echoed Charlotte’s earlier warning that we need to invest in voluntary sector infrastructure if we are to fully realise the networks’ potential.

 Rhetoric to Reality